Equivariant Derived Categories Associated to a Sum of Two Potentials: Koszul Complexes of Joins and Orbits.

 Let \(E\) be a \(\mu_d\)-equivariant locally free sheaf of rank \(r\) over \(X\) and \(s\in \Gamma(E)^{\mu_d}\) be an equivariant global section.
 Then we have the corresponding Koszul complex:

 Denote this complex by \(\mathcal{K}(E,s)\).

-If the zero locus of \(s\) is codimension \(r\), then the Koszul complex is exact and is a locally free resolution of \(\mathcal{O}_{Z(s)}\), where \(Z(s)\) is the vanishing locus of \(s\).
+If the zero locus \(Z(s)\subset X\) of \(s\) is codimension \(r\), then the Koszul complex is exact and is a locally free resolution of \(\mathcal{O}_{Z(s)}\).
 Even if the Koszul complex is not exact we can still learn information from its cohomology sheaves, see Section \ref{ssec:lines-in-join}.